Torpedo bomber: Second World War

-Three days later, Admiral Sir Tom Phillips was returning to Singapore on board the new battleship HMS Prince of Wales after an unsuccessful attempt to impede Japanese landings in Malaya.
+Three days after the attack on Pearl Harbor, Admiral Sir Tom Phillips was returning to Singapore on board the new battleship HMS Prince of Wales after an unsuccessful attempt to impede Japanese landings in Malaya.
 His fleet included the First World War battlecruiser HMS Repulse and should also have had the new aircraft carrier HMS Indomitable with a squadron of Sea Hurricanes.
 But the carrier was delayed for repairs after running aground in the harbour at Kingston, Jamaica.
 Eight Mitsubishi G3M Nell twin-engine level bombers and 17 Nell torpedo bombers found the two capital ships without air cover in broad daylight.
 They scored just a single bomb hit on Repulse and a single torpedo hit on Prince of Wales.
 The torpedo struck where the outer port propeller shaft exited the hull and Prince of Wales took on 2400 t of water through a ruptured stern gland.
 The battleship listed 12 degrees to port preventing the starboard side 5.25 inch anti-aircraft guns from depressing low enough to deter more torpedo bombers.
 A second squadron, this time of Mitsubishi G4M Betty torpedo bombers, now attacked both ships.
 Repulse had dodged 19 torpedoes by skillful steering, but now G4Ms attacked the bow from both sides and scored another hit.
 At about this point, Repulse radioed for defensive fighters.
 A squadron of 10 Royal Australian Air Force Brewster Buffalos arrived an hour later to watch Prince of Wales sink.
 Repulse had already sunk.
 Each ship had been hit by four torpedoes out of 49 fired.
 The Japanese lost four aircraft.
 Neither G3Ms nor G4Ms carried defensive armament, which had been stripped to extend their range.
 The presence of modern Allied fighters to defend the two capital ships might have led to a different outcome.